oracle/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 ## Module 2:  Connect to your ADB instance with SQL Developer

-**PLEASE NOTE: SQL DEVELOPER CONNECTONS DO NO WORK IF YOU ARE BEHIND THE VPN OR ORACLE OFFICE PRIVATE NETWORS.
+**PLEASE NOTE: SQL DEVELOPER CONNECTIONS DO NOT WORK IF YOU ARE BEHIND THE VPN OR ON ORACLE OFFICE PRIVATE NETWORKS.
 IF YOU ARE USING THE VPN CLIENT YOU MUST DISCONNECT FROM VPN, AND FROM AN ORACLE OFFICE CONNECT TO A OPEN/PUBLIC ACCESS NETWORK**

 *(Make sure you are running the latest version of SQL Developer 18.4.
 Some older versions will not work with ATP, see lab introductions on how to install)*